marinoska/lazzy-apply/README.md

-# DynoJob Chrome Extension
+# LazyApplyAgent Chrome Extension

-A Chrome extension that provides seamless Supabase authentication with Google OAuth for DynoJob sessions.
+A Chrome extension that provides seamless Supabase authentication with Google OAuth for LazyApplyAgent sessions.

 ## Features